ricardoguerrasantana/product-recommendations/README.md

-# Dijkstra's Algorithm in JavaScript
+# Dijkstra Algorithm for Product Recommendations

-This repository contains an implementation of Dijkstra's algorithm in JavaScript for finding the shortest path in a weighted graph.
-The algorithm is used to calculate the minimum distances from a starting node to all other nodes in the graph.
+This repository contains a JavaScript implementation of Dijkstra's algorithm, tailored for product recommendation purposes in an e-commerce setting.
+The algorithm calculates the shortest paths (minimum distances) from a specified starting product to all other products in a graph, based on their similarity scores.

 ## Overview

 Dijkstra's algorithm is a famous algorithm used for finding the shortest path between nodes in a graph, which may represent, for example, road networks.
 This implementation works with an adjacency matrix, where each entry represents the weight of the edge (or similarity score) between two nodes.

-### Features
+## Features

-- Finds the shortest path from a given starting node to all other nodes in a graph.
+- **Product Recommendations**: Uses similarity scores between products to avoid recommending overly similar items.
-- Handles graphs represented as adjacency matrices.
+- **Graph Representation**: Products are represented as nodes in a graph, with edges indicating similarity scores.
-- Uses a priority-based approach to determine the shortest paths.
+- **Adaptability**: This implementation can be used in various graph-based recommendation systems beyond e-commerce.

 ## Algorithm Explanation